Wonderland 2022 Recap: Top Psychedelic News, Trends, and Debates

 Researchers, scientists, and entrepreneurs at Wonderland paid homage to the indigenous use of plant medicine underlying western psychedelic knowledge.
 They also spoke of the advantages of the single-molecule approach.

-In a Third Wave podcast recording with Paul F. Austin, Hamilton Morris, former journalist, documentarian, and scientific researcher, said, “These plants weren’t designed as human therapeutics, so it’s worth investing in the research to see what [other compounds] could be out there.
-We have a million different drugs out there, but we could conceive of more, some that could be more effective than nature.”
+In a Third Wave podcast recording with Paul F. Austin, Hamilton Morris, former journalist, documentarian, and scientific researcher, said, “These plants weren’t designed as human therapeutics, so it’s worth investing in the research to see what [other compounds] could be out there… We have a million different drugs out there, but we could conceive of more.”

 Renowned mycologist Paul Stamets said scientists should look to nature for data, not just double-blind, placebo-controlled clinical trials.
 In a Third Wave Podcast recording, Stamets said, “Scientists realize they’re tapping into something huge and ancient but will stick to the molecule mode despite indigenous discoveries.
 I would encourage scientists to look at the synergy in mushrooms.”